-Only 60% of females have trichromatic vision, which enables them to better detect ripe fruit; the other females and males have dichromatic vision.
+Only 60% of females have trichromatic vision, seeing in three colors, which enables them to better detect ripe fruit; the other females and males have dichromatic vision, seeing primarily in two colors.
 All moustached tamarins have great spatial memory and are able to quickly identify and remember the locations of fruiting trees.

 Behavior and Lifestyle

-Moustached tamarins are diurnal and arboreal.
+Moustached tamarins are diurnal (active during daylight hours) and arboreal (tree-dwelling).
 Much like squirrels, they walk and run on all fours with their bellies close to the surface beneath them, especially when climbing on slanted branches.
 They use their claws to dig into the bark and remain stable.